 Having stronger muscles will also improve their functionality which will have a positive effect on one’s core strength, flexibility, balance and posture.

 One very important consideration that many bypass is a clear progressive structure to their exercise programme.
-The human body is incredibly efficient and if it is presented with a similar stimulus on a regular basis it will become more effective at responding to that stimulus.
-To consider this in exercise – your body will start to use energy more efficiently, meaning it will take you less energy to perform the exercise if you do not add any element of progression.
-Energy usage efficiency is one factor measured when examining athletes running economy, with the most economic (and successful) runners having the highest energy efficiency i.e. they use less energy.
+The human body is incredibly efficient.
+If it is presented with a similar stimulus on a regular basis it will become more effective at responding to that stimulus.
+To consider this in exercise – your body will start to use energy more efficiently.
+Meaning it will take you less energy to perform the exercise if you do not add any element of progression.
+Energy usage efficiency is one factor measured when examining athletes running economy.
+The most economic (and successful) runners having the highest energy efficiency i.e. they use less energy.

-Warming up and cooling down properly are hugely important factors which would quite easily warrant a blog of their own, as the recommendations will vary massively dependent on the type of exercise, the planned duration and the intensity/level one is performing at.
-At a basic level it is advisable to perform dynamic stretches before exercise, followed by ramping up intensity to the intended working rate (meaning if you are aiming to run at 12km/h you should maybe start at 6km/h and steadily increase).
+Warming up and cooling down properly are hugely important factors.
+They would quite easily warrant a blog of their own.
+The recommendations will vary massively dependent on the type of exercise, the planned duration and the intensity/level one is performing at.
+At a basic level it is advisable to perform dynamic stretches before exercise.
+Then followed by ramping up intensity to the intended working rate.
+Meaning if you are aiming to run at 12km/h you should maybe start at 6km/h and steadily increase.
 Following exercise, static stretching and/or foam rolling may be useful to avoid delayed onset of muscle soreness (DOMS) and muscle tightness.

 Ultimately when examining weight loss, exercise is another piece to the puzzle alongside nutrition, stress, sleep and overall behaviour change.
 Exercise, if performed in isolation may have limited benefits if ones goal is weight loss, however when it is combined with an appropriate dietary approach one can stick to then it absolutely has potential to accelerate weight loss and aid in sustaining any reduction in weight.